Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Experiments

-We conduct a didactic example to investigate the optimality of MARL learning algorithms.
-This didactic exmample is a stacked matrix game, which has 10 one-step matrices with two players.
-Defer the details to Appendix \ref{matrices}.
+We first conduct a didactic example to investigate the optimality {property} of MARL learning algorithms.
+This didactic example is a stacked matrix game, which has 10 one-step matrices with two players.
+Details are presented to Appendix \ref{matrices}.
 Figure~\ref{fig:matrix_results} shows that TAD-PPO achieves the optimal performance and baselines cannot solve these 10 matrices simultaneously.
-This result suggests that our \textit{Transformation And Distillation} framework can achieve the global optimal strategy with the optimizer of gradient descent.
-As our theory indicates, the MARL policy gradient methods (i.e., HAPPO and MAPPO) will converges to a locally optimal policy due to bad hyperameter initializaton.
-In MARL value-decomposition methods, VDN and QMIX suffers from incomplete function classes, QPLEX may get stuck in local optimas due to its mixing structure, and QTRAN cannot optimize well by its discontinuous loss function.
-In this didactic example, TAD-PPO achieves the-state-of-art performance with a theoretical guarantee of optimality using gradient descent.
+This result suggests that, our \textit{Transformation And Distillation} framework can {find} the global optimal strategy, with {the optimizer of gradient descent}.
+As our theory indicates, the MARL policy gradient methods (i.e., {MAPPO and HAPPO}) {converge} to a locally optimal policy due to bad parameter initialization.
+In MARL value-decomposition methods, VDN and QMIX suffers from incomplete function classes, QPLEX may get stuck in local optima due to its mixing structure, and QTRAN cannot optimize well by its discontinuous loss function.
+In this didactic example, TAD-PPO achieves state-of-the-art performance with a theoretical guarantee of optimality {under gradient descent}.

-To understand the policy learning in the didactic example, we use a popular matrix proposed by QTRAN \citep{Son2019QTRANLT} to visualize the joint policies of TAD-PPO and MAPPO in Figure~\ref{fig:matrix_per}.
-In our \textit{Transformation And Distillation} framework, the local optima is unique and TAD-PPO can learn the optimal policy, as shown in Figure~\ref{fig:matrix_per} (b).
-However, Figure~\ref{fig:matrix_per} (b) and (c) are two of local optimas of MARL policy gradient methods and we find that MAPPO will converge to the bad local optima in Figure~\ref{fig:matrix_per} (c) with random parameter initializaton of neural networks.
+To understand the policy learning in the didactic example, we {show} a commonly-used matrix proposed by QTRAN \citep{Son2019QTRANLT} (\cref{fig:matrix_per} {(a)), and we} visualize the joint policies of TAD-PPO and MAPPO in \cref{fig:matrix_per} (b)(c).
+As show by the payoff matrix \cref{fig:matrix_per}(a), there are one global optimum point and local optima in this matrix game.
+Through the \textit{Transformation And Distillation} framework, TAD-PPO can learn the optimal policy (\cref{fig:matrix_per}(b)).
+However, with random initialization of the neural networks of the policies, MAPPO, one of the most common MARL policy gradient methods, converges to the bad local optima (\cref{fig:matrix_per} (c)).

+\paragraph{Another didactic example \textit{Hallway}, as proofs of concept of the optimality in multi-step scenarios with two-agent cooperation, can be found in \cref{app:hallway_didactic}.}